TobiOlajumoke/aws-bootcamp-cruddur-2023/journal/week1.md

 A Docker registry is a centralized location where Docker images can be stored and shared.
 The most common registry is Docker Hub, which is a public repository of pre-built images.

 ### Dockerfile
 A Dockerfile is a text file that contains instructions for building a Docker image.
 It contains a series of commands that are executed one after the other to create an image.

-Here's an example of a simple Dockerfile:
+### Docker Image
+A Docker image is a snapshot of an application and its dependencies.
+It's created by running the commands in a Dockerfile.
+You can think of an image as a blueprint for creating containers.

 ## References